rileyherman/accessibility-dev-day/README.md

 use it exclusively with browser.
 To enable, press Cmd+F5.
 Chances are you haven't enabled this before, so you'll likely get a tutorial pop-up.
 I recommend you go through this tutorial.

+#### NVDA

+I won't go over this one in detail, but just for the completeness of a Windows option I'll direct you to [the NVDA website](https://www.nvaccess.org/).
+You'll need to download and install this one.

 #### ChromeVox

 I started writing a tutorial but honestly [this one was better](https://youtu.be/fpbIsN31hLM).
 Another handy link